Waghib/RAG-for-Diagnostic-Reasoning-for-Clinical-Notes-DiReCT/README.md

 - **Advanced Reasoning**: Applies clinical knowledge to generate accurate diagnostic insights using large language models
 - **Source Transparency**: Provides references to all clinical sources used in generating responses
 - **Performance Metrics**: Evaluates responses using hit rate and faithfulness metrics
-- **User-Friendly Interface**: Modern Streamlit interface for easy interaction with the system
+- **User-Friendly Interface**: Modern Streamlit interface with dark/light theme compatibility for easy interaction with the system
+- **Persistent Vectorstore**: Optimized performance with disk-cached vectorstore that persists across deployments
+- **Clear Chat Functionality**: Simple one-click option to clear conversation history

 ## System Architecture